Oak Cliff: History

-Oak Cliff originated on December 15, 1886, when John S. Armstrong and Thomas L. Marsalis bought a farm of 320 acre on the west side of the Trinity River for $8,000.
+Oak Cliff was founded in 1887, when John S. Armstrong and Thomas L. Marsalis bought a farm of 320 acre on the west side of the Trinity River for $8,000.
 The farm was subdivided into 20 acre blocks, and the plat of the new town made.
 Armstrong and Marsalis began to develop the land into an elite residential area, which proved to be a success by the end of 1887, with sales surpassing $60,000.
-However, after a disagreement between the partners, Marsalis secured complete control over Oak Cliff's development.
+After a disagreement between the partners, Marsalis secured complete control over Oak Cliff's development.
 Armstrong would go on to create his own elite residential development on the north side of Dallas, known as Highland Park.

-According to the first plat filed, the original township of Oak Cliff extended as far north as First Street, later named Brazos Street, one block north of Lake Cliff, then known as Spring Lake, and as far south as a pavilion below Thirteenth Street.
-It was bounded on the east by Miller Avenue, later named Denley Drive, and on the west by Beckley Avenue.
+According to the first plat filed, the original township of Oak Cliff extended as far north as First Street, later named Colorado Boulevard just north of Lake Cliff, then known as Spring Lake, and as far south as a pavilion below Thirteenth Street.
+It was bounded on the east by Miller Street, later named Cliff Street, and on the west by Beckley Avenue.
 Jefferson Boulevard was the route of a steam railroad, and the principal north and south thoroughfare was Marsalis Avenue, then called Grand Street.

 On November 1, 1887, $23,000 worth of lots were sold in the newly opened Marsalis Addition (Oak Cliff) before noon, and on the following day, ninety-one lots were sold for $38,113.
 Figures published later in November gave the new suburb a population of 500.
 Marsalis developed the Oak Cliff Elevated Railway to provide the first transportation link to his new development, using a small shuttle train pulled by a "dummy" engine.
 The transportation system was modeled on one in the city of New York and was promoted as "the first elevated railway in the South".
 The railroad ran special trains to Oak Cliff Park the home ground of the Dallas Hams.
 In reality, the railroad operated at ground level almost its entire course down Jefferson Boulevard and towards Lake Cliff; it only became slightly elevated as it crossed the Trinity River.
 This steam railway was continued for many years for commuters and pleasure seekers.
 Marsalis began two other development projects with the intent to promote Oak Cliff as a vacation resort.
 One was Oak Cliff Park, later called Marsalis Park and Zoo, a 150 acre park that included a two-mile (3 km)-long lake and a 2,000-seat pavilion in which dances and operas were held.
 Another was the Park Hotel, modeled after the Hotel del Coronado in San Diego, which included several mineral baths fed by artesian wells.